spangen87/bls-digital/README.md

 It has been a big help to go there and get a overlook of what has been done and what is left when it has been tough.
 When you work in a team i think this will be an even bigger help.

-I also divided the work in two iterations so I could have goals that were more manageable.
+I also divided the work in three iterations so I could have goals that were more manageable.

 ![Screenshot of project board](/media/readme_images/project_board.png)